 The John G. Neihardt State Historic Site, in Bancroft, Nebraska, is a place which showcases all things Neihardt and encourages young writers.
 Bancroft is a small village in northeast Nebraska with a population of fewer than 500 residents, but it was home to John Neihardt for approximately 20 years.
 During his time, the population was around double what it is today.

-The Neihardt Center is the fourth stop on our Nebraska Author Adventures Trail!
+The Neihardt Center is the fifth stop on our Nebraska Author Adventures Trail!

 Rebecca Blake Beech